 In conversations that I have with close friends, its perfectly common to hear statements like "IF I ever find the one" or "IF I ever have kids" because there is a looming cloud of doubt in accomplishing these seemingly impossible feats.
 Its also equally common to observe friends "settling down" with people whom we, as their friend, know isn't their ideal.
 For example, Kim always said she'd never date a guy with kids- now she's marrying a guy with 3 children.
 Is Kim settling or did she find butterflies in an unexpected place?
 Tiffany said always wanted and dated men who were 6'4 and taller with athletic bodies, however she married James who is 5'4 with heels.
 Is she settling?
 He treats her like a queen tho!

-I, like most people, have an “ideal” that I would like to find in a partner.
-In my opinion asking to not have to settle for less than butterflies, a six pack of abs, 6’1 + of manliness, no kids, a well-paying career he is passionate about, an enterprising spirit with ambitious follow-through, impeccable character and integrity, commitment to family and a love for travel shouldn’t be that difficult to find right?
-Well, I haven’t found it yet.
+I, like most people, have an "ideal" that I would like to find in a partner.
+In my opinion asking to not have to settle for less than butterflies, honesty & vulnerability, no kids, a well-paying career he is passionate about, an enterprising spirit with ambitious follow-through, impeccable character and integrity, commitment to family and a love for travel shouldn't be that difficult to find right?
+Well, I haven't found it yet.
 At least not all in the same man.
 So one must ask, what are you willing to strike from your list?
 And in doing so, is that settling or compromising?

 We do it every day in deciding which job to take - this one pays better, but it requires we work more hours than we'd like.
 In choosing which route to take to work - this one is faster, but I don't pass a Starbucks on the way.
 In which outfit to wear - this one looks better on, but is less comfortable.
 So, why should we not expect to have to "settle" when it comes to love?
 I think a large part of our resistance to embrace "settling" is merely in the word.
 The idea of "settling" has such a negative connotation.
 If we viewed our adjustments as healthy and mature compromise, I think we would be more happy to comply.
 But how do you distinguish between the two: settling VS compromise?
 For me, settling is dealing with something or someone that you know, deep down, will always be a source of discontent or disappointment.
 Compromise, for me, is choosing to accept something that isn't preferred in favor of gaining something that is.
 At what age do you start having to compromise for love?
 I, a single and childless women (gotta put that disclaimer out there LOL) , believe that when I meet the right person, any compromises will happen so naturally that they don't feel like much of a sacrifice.
 Therefore, at this point in my life, I don't feel that there is an arbitrary age at which you should hang up all hope of finding what you believe you want and deserve.
 Although I'd rather not be getting married at 40 and having babies at 50, in this moment I'd much rather do that than be married with children to a husband that I can't stand and never could.
 I think that the perfect person for me and YOU will show up and perhaps change our ideas about what we actually wanted and needed in the first place.
 At least I'm still hoping so LOL Cheers to the journey!